 Introduction to QuickBooks Online

 This QuickBooks course will teach you how to manage your business finances with QuickBooks Online.
 This powerful accounting software has helped millions of small business owners oversee their finances.
-And with the cloud-based program outpacing the desktop version, there's no better time to refresh your QuickBooks knowledge.
+Now that the cloud-based version is outpacing the desktop version, there's no better time to refresh your QuickBooks knowledge.

 You will learn to use key features of QuickBooks Online and gain hands-on experience creating invoices, receipts, and statements; track payables, inventory, and receivables; generating reports; and more.
 Whether you're new to QuickBooks or need a quick refresher, this course will empower you to take control of your business's financial accounting, all with the ease and convenience of an online platform.